1. Multi-tenant model

 7. May 2026 third-party audit findings

 An external security audit was performed in May 2026.
-Eleven findings, all closed before this brief was published.
-Each finding has a documented fix in BUG_TRACKER.md (internal) and a corresponding commit + test in the codebase.
+Ten findings, all closed before this brief was published.
+Each finding has a documented fix in BUG_TRACKER.md (internal, ID WEB-140 through WEB-151) and a corresponding commit + test in the codebase.
+The table below is reconciled directly against the tracker entries.

 8. Threat model